YiyiWang7788/HHA504_Practice/README.md

 # HHA504_Practice
-this is a test repo for HW
+this is a test repo for HW for practice